 Who We Are

-The Parma City Schools child care programs will be staffed by trained, nurturing caregivers before and after school.
+The Parma City Schools' extended day child care programs will be staffed by trained, nurturing caregivers before and after school.
 It is our goal to provide a safe, enjoyable, enriching environment which supports the emotional well being of every child, whether we are housed in the gym, cafeteria, media center, classroom, etc.

 Our program is not simply a longer school day.
 It is different in structure and content, but we offer a well-balanced curriculum that provides many opportunities for play and social development while also encouraging learning, personal discipline, recreational skills, and health and safety skills.